 Collaborations and Influencers

-Well-chosen collaborations can boost your notoriety.
+Well-chosen collaborations can accelerate your notoriety.
 For example:

 Advantages: